Mental-Noise/Synapse/README.md

 # Korg Volca Beats CV2MIDI

-The repository contains the code and schematics for a DIY module converting CV signals to MIDI commands the Volca Beats understands.
+This repository contains the code and schematics (EasyEDA format) for a DIY module converting CV signals to MIDI commands the Volca Beats understands.

 I have make this module to work with my modular synth but it can work with any control voltage source.